mfthomps/Labtainers/headless-lite/README.md

 Here are the instructions to create a new labtainer.master file.

+Prereqs: linux system with git and docker installed.
+Note: Labtainer VM is a good place to do this.

 1. Make directory to house files from Git Repo and change dir to that directory. `mkdir foo && cd foo`
 2. Pull down files from Git repository. `git clone  https://github.com/mfthomps/Labtainers.git`
 3. Move to that directory.  `cd Labtainers`